 Transportation in Lake Guntersville State Park

+It is best if you leave the RV at the campsite, so you do not have to worry about handling the curvy roads and narrow campground streets.
+Bring some bikes or walk when you can or have another form of transportation.
 Parking is readily available at the lodge, the Country Store, and the golf course.
 Guests may also find parking at the campsites and the Town Creek Fishing Center.

 Campgrounds and parking in Lake Guntersville State Park